-Program Director via email within 15 days.
+© 2023 Grand Canyon University.
+All Rights Reserved.

+- If applicable, submit a valid Fingerprint Clearance Card for the state in which your intended ABSN satellite location resides.
+Students should contact their admissions representative or student services counselor for more information on this requirement. - Students must pass an approved Background Check, and the order date must be within six months of the secondary application deadline for the semester in which the student is applying.
+The background check includes an approved OIG/GSA component that documents students have not committed Healthcare Fraud or Abuse.
+Students whose record includes any felony will be automatically disqualified and denied admission.
+If the prospective student or student is charged with a felony or undesignated offense, either before admission or during the program, he/she must notify the Program Director via email within 10 days.
 Students with misdemeanors will be reviewed to determine potential clinical placement based on the individual's record.
 Students that are admitted with misdemeanors can in no way be guaranteed licensure, as licensure is at the sole discretion of the State Boards of Nursing.
-In addition, students that are admitted with misdemeanors can in no way be guaranteed employment, as employment is at the sole discretion of individual employers.

-- Required general education courses are subject to GCU's Repeating Passing Courses policy. - The completion end date of all required pre-requisite courses must be within seven years of the month of the start date of a student's first course taken under their ABSN program of study at GCU (which includes the start date for any required general education or pre-requisite course) or within seven years of the secondary application deadline for the semester in which the student is applying for secondary acceptance, whichever comes first.
-Any pre-requisite courses completed prior to the seven-year requirement will not be recognized as fulfilling that respective pre-requisite course and will not be considered in the pre-requisite GPA calculation. - Students are permitted one retake for each required prerequisite course completed with a passing grade to earn another passing grade.
-Students might choose to do this to try and earn a higher grade to be used for their pre-requisite GPA calculation.
-In the scenario where a student has two passing grades on file for the same pre-requisite course, the higher of the two grades will be used in the pre-requisite GPA calculation.
-This policy only applies to initial attempts and retakes of pre-requisite courses completed with a passing grade that are within the seven-year requirement as listed in the bullet point immediately above.
-Any pre-requisite courses with passing grades completed prior to the seven-year requirement will not be recognized and are not subject to this policy.
+In addition, students that are admitted with misdemeanors can in no way be guaranteed employment, as employment is at the sole discretion of individual employers. - Required general education courses are subject to GCU's Repeating Passing Courses policy. - The completion end date of all required pre-requisite courses must be within seven years of the month of the start date of a student's first course taken under their ABSN program of study at GCU (which includes the start date for any required general education or pre-requisite course) or within seven years of the secondary application deadline for the semester in which the student is applying for secondary acceptance, whichever comes first.
+Any pre-requisite courses completed prior to the seven-year requirement will not be recognized as fulfilling that respective pre-requisite course and will not be considered in the pre-requisite GPA calculation.
+In the scenario where a student has two or more passing grades on file for the same pre-requisite course, each completed within the allowable seven-year timeframe, the highest grade earned will be used in the pre-requisite GPA calculation.

 UNV-103

 CWV-101

 ENG-105

 Required ENG-106

 General MAT-144

 Education BIO-201/L

 Courses PSY-102

 MAT-274

 SOC-102

 POS-305

-4